jcmeloglez/Ciclystic-data-/README.md

 That data tell us that:

 1. The causal riders prefer to use the service during the weekends.
 The long term members conversly utilised the service more-so throughout the typical work week i.e (Monday- friday)
-2. the Casual riders spent on average longer time per ride and the menbers are more consintent with it, this we can see it in the weeks and during the whole year.
+2. The casual riders spent on average longer time per ride than the members, this we can see by examining weekly data throughout the year.
-3. Casual users tended to ride more so in the warmer months of Chicago, June- August and during the winter they hardly use bike, Although members also tended to ride more in the summer,their used constatly and even during the winter we can still finds we decent numbers or rides
+3. Casual riders tend to ride more so in the warmer months of Chicago, June-August and during the winter they hardly use the service.
+Although members also tend to ride more in the summer, the do still consistently utilize the bikes.
+Even during the winter, the numbers show a decent amount of use.
-4. Long term riders tended to stick more with classic bikes as opposed to the docked or electric bikes.
+4. Long term riders tend to stick more with classic bikes as opposed to the docked or electric bikes.

-This analysis suggest the the members used the bikes more as mind of transportations and less as recrations.
+This analysis suggests the the members use the bikes more as mode of transportations and less as a form of recreation.